 S.N.S.
 2003, c.
 1

-1 These regulations may be cited as the Machinist Trade Regulations.
+1 These trade regulations may be cited as the Machinist Trade Regulations.

 2 (1) In these regulations,

-(c) “machinist trade” means the occupation of machinist, consisting of performing lay-out procedures, setting up and operating machines to cut or grind metal and similar materials into parts or product with precise dimensions.
+“machinist trade” means the occupation of machinist, consisting of performing lay-out procedures and setting up and operating machines to cut or grind metal and similar materials into parts or products with precise dimensions.

-5 (1) Subject to subsection (2), the minimum wage for each hour worked by a machinist apprentice is a percentage of the wage for a machinist journeyperson in the same place of employment, as set out in the following table:
+5 (1) Subject to subsection (2) and to subsection 25(3) of the General Regulations, the minimum wage for each hour worked by a machinist apprentice in each portion of a level of their term of apprenticeship is a percentage of the wage for a machinist journeyperson in the same place of employment, as set out in the following table: